skippbox/docker-on-cluster-howtos/swarm/exoscale/swarm_install.md

 ###Creating a discovery service on a machine out of the cluster

-Docker engines need a Key-value store to store informations.
+Docker engines need a key-value store to store informations.
 This is used by the swarm master to gather informations about the nodes joining the managed cluster.
-We are consul for this purpose, but alternatives exists, like etcd or zookeeper.
+Thanks to hashicorp we now have [consul](https://www.consul.io/) for this purpose, but alternatives exists, like etcd or zookeeper.

     $ docker-machine create --driver exoscale \
         --exoscale-api-key $CLOUDSTACK_KEY \